 Translated into European languages

-Love poem translated in west Europe languages: English, German, Italian etc..
-With voice.
+Love poem translated into west Europe languages: English, German, Italian etc..
+With voices.

 If some versions lose rhythm and rhyme in translation, they always keep the mirror idea!